-This far-flung European outcrop is ideal for the nature lover, the adventure seeker, the fearless traveller.
-It may be cold, but that’s the point – you’ll get to see all the glaciers, geysers and black-sand beaches you can handle.
-Discover a land of natural colour – hues of azure at the famous Blue Lagoon and the icy Jokulsarlon, shades of green on the rolling hills framing Skogafoss, the drama of plummeting cliffs along the Westfjords and aurora dancing in the Northern Lights’ sky, and bursts of bright in Reykjavik’s street art and the charming towns dotted along the North Atlantic coastline.
-Iceland is island life like no other.
+Calling all nature lovers, adventure seekers and fearless travellers.
+Iceland may be cold, but that’s the point—you’ll get to see all the glaciers, geysers and geothermal wonders you can handle.
+Discover a land of natural colour: hues of azure at the Blue Lagoon and the icy Jokulsarlon, shades of green on the rolling hills framing Skogafoss, and the striking black sand beaches hugging the coast.
+Not to mention the magical aurora borealis dancing across the sky!
+From uncovering Viking tales and bathing in steamy springs to cruising past icebergs and exploring quirky farm towns, Iceland is island life like no other.

 Intrepid believes half the fun of experiencing a new country is getting there, and getting around once there!
 Where possible, Intrepid uses local transport options and traditional modes of transport – which usually have less of an environmental impact, support small local operators and are heaps more fun.